ThomasToka/MarlinFirmware/README.md

 G1 X5.4 Y20 Z0.28 F1500.0 E30 ;Draw the second line

 Check also the set dimensions of the buildplate in your slicer.
 Most slicers have 220mm x 220 mm (Pro) or 300mm x 300mm (Plus) cause of the not matching firmware.
-The bed has 235mm x 235mm (Pro) or 310mm x 315mm (Plus) physically and so the firmware is configured.
+The bed has 235mm x 235mm on the Pro.
+On the Plus we have a special situation: The nozzle can´t reach the last 5mm on y max.
+So we capped here 5mm.
+The configured printarea for the Plus is 310mm x 310mm.
 Please set this values as your printarea in you slicer.

 -------------------------------------------------------------------------------------------------------------------